How to create a blog with gatsby.js

 `;

-Step 6: Styling Your Blog for Visual Appeal
+Step 6: Style Your Blog

-Step 7: Deploying Your Gatsby Blog to the World
+Step 7: Deploy Your Blog

-• Vercel: Optimized for static sites with excellent performance and global CDN.
+• Vercel: Optimized for static sites.